 a popular area for launching fishing boats and kayaks on the

 American River Parkway from the north side in Fair Oaks off of

 Illinois avenue.
-A former access point on west side off Toyon
+A former access point on the west side off Toyon

 way has since been closed due to parkway budgetary concerns.

-But both entrances are used by locals that are walking distance of
+But both entrances are used by locals that are within walking

 dredge tailings from the historical dredger based mnining that was

 performed here up to the 1960's.
 Because of this limited vegation,

 other than the boat launch area it is one of the lesser visited